Mintbase/Grants-Program/applications/manta_network.md

 Our co-founder Victor is the chair of Harvard Kennedy School Blockchain and Cryptocurrency PIC, which is one of the largest blockchain community in eastern America.
 He can reach the local tech communities since he organized many Hackathons for the ETH foundation and Dorahacks in Boston.

 Meanwhile, as a famous investor and columnist at top-tier Chinese blockchain media, Victor can engage with China investors and communities based on his connection.
-So we can build our communities in both US and China for Polkadot and Manta based on our previous experiences and resources.
+So we can build our communities in both US and China for Mintbase and Manta based on our previous experiences and resources.

 We already created the Twitter, WeChat, telegram and medium channels for the Manta Network.
 In next step, we will work with our investors and partners to widespread it.
 Moreover, we will select investors to choose those with strong media and community resources.

-Besides, we are actively engaging with Polkadot ecosystem projects like Acala, Equilibrium, Moonbeam, Stafi, Sora and Reef to find opportunities to work together in research, development and community building.
+Besides, we are actively engaging with Mintbase ecosystem projects like Acala, Equilibrium, Moonbeam, Stafi, Sora and Reef to find opportunities to work together in research, development and community building.

 ### Development Plan
 Manta DAP is the foundational part of [Manta](https://manta.network) project.
 The future plan of Manta includes:
 * Manta DAX scheme that support private exchange of private coins.
 * A ceremony tool to do decentralized trusted setup using MPC (secure multi-party computation).
-* A community effort to create a open standard for DApp using zkSNARK on Polkadot, so that ZK based applications can be composed together more easily.
+* A community effort to create a open standard for DApp using zkSNARK on Mintbase, so that ZK based applications can be composed together more easily.
 * Expanding more use cases to business, and supporting more assets.
 * We are also looking to build a decentralized anonymous saving & lending platform, synthetic private investments, and other DeFi adoption.